Certainty Blog

-ESG risks are the potential harm that a company’s operations could do to society, the environment, and its own governance.
-The reputation, financial performance, and stakeholder relationships of a company can all be impacted by these risks.
-They may also subject a company to operational, legal, and regulatory difficulties.
+ESG risks are the potential harms that a company’s operations could cause to society, the environment, and its own governance structures.
+These risks affect reputation, financial performance, and stakeholder relationships, and can expose a company to operational, legal, and regulatory liability under frameworks including the German Supply Chain Act (LkSG), CSRD, and CSDDD.

 Understanding ESG Risks